MinhxThanh/Chat-Box/README.md

 ***Chat Box*** is a browser extension that streamlines your online experience by integrating AI chat, advanced web search, document interaction, and more into a convenient sidebar.

 ## What's New
+- **Import/Export** Add import/export providers and custom prompts
 - **Shortcut Key**: Access the sidebar quickly with `Cmd/Ctrl + E`.
-    - Edit Shortcut in `chrome://extensions/shortcuts`
+    - Edit Shortcut in `chrome://extensions/shortcuts` or `brave://extensions/shortcuts`
 - **Text Selection**: Highlight text on any webpage to automatically use it as context in your chat.
 - **Custom Prompts**: Create, manage, and use your own custom prompts for repetitive tasks.
 - **Improved YouTube Integration**: Enjoy more robust and functional interactions with YouTube videos.